 After months of demonstrations the Shah has left Iran.
 He arrived in Egypt en route?

-After months of demonstrations the Shah has left Iran.
+Background: After months of demonstrations the Shah has left Iran.
 He arrived in Egypt en route to the United States on Tuesday (16 January).
 In Teheran thousands took to the streets in celebration.
 Many of the anti-Shah demonstrations had been encouraged by the Iranian religious leader Ayatollah Khomeiny, living in exile in a Paris suburb.
 The Ayatollah greeted the news of the Shah's departure with a statement that he would soon set up a provisional government in Iran.
 The Shah left after the new civilian government of Prime Minister Shapur Bakhtiar won a vote of confidence from the country's lower house of Parliament.

 SYNOPSIS: A Khomeiny spokesman talked about the Shah's departure from outside the Ayatollah's home in Neauphle-le-Chatteau.